activist-org/activist/STYLEGUIDE.md

 ## TypeScript [`⇧`](#contents)

 TypeScript configuration is ongoing.
-PR's are always welcome to improve the developer experience and project infrastructure.
+PRs are always welcome to improve the developer experience and project infrastructure!

 Currently `typescript.strict` and `typescript.typeCheck` in `nuxt.config.ts` are not enabled.